 Bushy Park is the granddaddy of them all.
 And when you arrive and look around you can see how a simple idea became a national and soon to be global phenomenon.
 1400 people turned up on a cold January day.
 1400!
 The first timer talk was bigger than some parkruns.

 A very fat 2 lap run around the outer edge of Clapham Common and man, did I feel old?
 It is a part of London where young professionals live and you could see that with the demographic.
 A lot of young people, a lot of fresh out of university types, and a lot of Australians.
 John Berkow too, if you are into that kind of thing.
 It is mostly on a muddy path, with a little bit on asphalt.
 It would be horrendous in places in the Winter but a definite PB opportunity in the Summer.
 So I will probably come back next year.
 The end was a bit of a clusterfuck maybe because so many people took part and therefore people were still bunched up at the end as they hit the finish funnel.
 At one point there was a crowd trying to get into the funnel and had stopped to queue to get in.
 If the times came out right it would be a miracle.
 And this is maybe because this is a relatively new run, only it’s 27th running.
 It will get better with time.
 If going there get the train to Clapham South as the common is a good 15 min plus walk away.
 Bag drop on tarp.
-And a n opportunity for a decent time.
+And an opportunity for a decent time.

-This was supposed to be a fast one but, in the end, became by PB by 3 seconds.
+This was supposed to be a fast one but, in the end, became by PB by only 3 seconds.
 Part of the Durham University sports facilities, it was painted in my mind as being a quick one, starting and finishing on the running track.
 Unfortunately when I turned up, it was the start of the academic year and the track was being dug up and replaced.
 My lightning quick massive PB was curtailed by a start and finish on grass, and the route itself being across muddy fields, soggy with recent rainfall.
 And that is how I remember it.
 I was wearing roads, and the run was mostly on muddy fields, that you loop twice, crossing a stream via a bridge near the start finish (the only elevation).
 I should go back at some point, as the track start and finish would make a lot of a difference.

 Christmas day with a few celebs including former labour leader Ed Miliband this one was a little tough for me despite my form.
 TFL was down for the day and so it was a 4 mile walk in the cold to get there, then the parkrun and a 4 mile walk back.
 The course itself had definite PB potential but not today as my lungs were not up for it.

 It starts atop the park next to the cafe.
 The finish is actually 20 yards away so your bag drop is around the corner.
 It starts in a taped off area by the gate and you run on the road not the path for the most part.
 This is actually great as it is nice and wide (2 lanes for a large chunk of the race) and people can spread out.
 Starts with a long downhill, a sharp left and then a long slow incline.
 At the top of the incline you run downhill again, swapping from the road to the path and a sharp left onto the only hill.
 It is a baby compared to Hampstead but switching your legs from downhill abandonment to uphill motoring is a burn.
-Up the jill and around the cafe, along by the althletics track, around past the finish, then along and down to the start and the big hill down for the second lap.
+Up the Jack and Jill and around the cafe, along by the althletics track, around past the finish, then along and down to the start and the big hill down for the second lap.

 I walked for 15 on the second lap at the incline and half of the steep hill on the first.
 So I do have a good minute to take off this time.
 Oh, an despite asking Santa for a PB I didn’t get one but I did beat the local celeb.